 This boiler is provided with a CH pressure relief valve that complies with the ANSI/ASME Boiler and Pressure Vessel Code, Section IV (Heating Boilers).
-The included 30 psi CH Pressure Relief Valve must be installed at the top of the boiler, using the included pipe adapter and grommet, as illustrated below.
+The included 30 psi CH Pressure Relief Valve must be installed at the top of the boiler as illustrated below.